Skip to main content

 Safe Summaries For Restricted Analyst

 When the KB user permission is Restricted Analyst, the system no longer passes raw retrieved chunks directly to the final answering model.
-Instead, knowledge_base_search first produces a safe summary internally.
+Instead, Backend internal retrieval first produces a safe summary.

 The goals of this path are: